candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 requires system tray icons to have size different from the one you've tested on.

 Create your icon, or download one, or use [this sample icon](/assets/sample_icon.svg) I've created for this guide.
-Save it somwhere on disk, and use the path to an icon instead of the icon name when constructing the AppIndicator.
+Save it somewhere on disk, and use the path to an icon instead of the icon name when constructing the AppIndicator.
 Path can be absolute or relative, so, if you save an icon into a file `sample_icon.svg` in the same directory as the AppIndicator python program, update the call to the constructor as follows: